BUTSpeechFIT/VBx/README.md

 ## Results
 We present here the results of our systems for the different datasets and different evaluation protocols.
 A more thorough discussion on the protocols and results can be found in the paper.
+All results are obtained using oracle VAD.

 ```
 CALLHOME                         DIHARD II